-A.3.8.8 RLM Reception Verification
+A.3.9.8A.3.8.8RLM Reception Verification

-In all the manufacturer's declared operational configurations in Annex G, activate the beacon with the RLS Location Test Protocol.
+In the Test Configuration 8 (see Figure 4.2) for all beacon types, except ELT(AF) for which Test Configuration 6 shall be used, activate the beacon encoded with the RLS Location Test Protocol.
 Check if the beacon indicates reception of the Test RLM message as indicated in document C/S T.001 Section 4.5.7.3.

-A.3.8.8.1 M{offset} Test
+A.3.9.8.1A.3.8.8.1 M{offset} Test

-Set up the beacon under test such that it is possible to monitor when the GNSS Receiver in the beacon is active and inactive (i.e., powered up and providing position and related data) and it is possible to monitor the data output from the GNSS Receiver that is providing position and related data to the rest of the beacon electronics.
+Set up the beacon under test such that it is possible to monitor when the GNSS Receiver in the beacon is active (i.e., powered up and providing position and related data) and inactive, and it is possible to monitor the data output from the GNSS Receiver that is providing position and related data to the rest of the beacon electronics.
 A specially modified beacon (test unit) may be required for this test, thus this test may be performed using either the second beacon or another beacon as defined in Section 4.3.

-This test may be performed by the beacon manufacturer or by the type approval test facility.
+This test shall be performed by the type approval test facility.
 This test may be carried out at any time during the testing sequence.